noahehall/theBookOfNoah/linux/docker/docker_new.md

   - modifying the bridge interface
     - define the address and subnet of the bridgeddefine the range of ip addresses that can be assigned to containers
     - define the maximum transmission unit (MTU)

+### local service discovery
+  - alternatives
+    - use a local dns server and a registration hook/agent when each container starts
+    - write programs to scan the local network for IP addresses listening on known ports
+  - the default docker way is to use links to connect containers
+    - the linked container must be running
+      - because containers hold their IP address only whe their running
+  - adding a link to a container does three things
+    - environment variables descri bing the target containers end point will be created
+    - the link alias will be added to the DNS override list of the new container the IP address 0f the target container
+    - if inter-container communication (ICC) has been disabled,
+      - docker will add specific firewall rules to allow communication between linked containers
 ```sh
   # list all interfaces
     docker run --rm...